Erkan-Kaban/T2A1/PatrickHamerT2A1.md

 ### Q11 Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.
+Following the CRUD methodology, the following commands are used to manipulate data in a relational database model:
+**INSERT** is how we add data to a database.
+When inserted,  a table must be specified, data must have a primary key assigned (this can be automated) and the colums to be populated must be specified as well as what they are to be populated with.
+Data entered must conform to column requirements re: data type.
+**DELETE** allows for the deletion of one or more (using the WHERE command) rows from a table.
+Tablename must be specified and care must be taken as this action is irreversible.
+**UPDATE** allows for the manipulation of data contained within columns.
+The use of the WHERE command is essential here or else you could end up updating entire columns of information.
+First the table must be specified, then the new contents, then the WHERE. as with deletion, this action is irreversible.
+**SELECT** is the command used to retrieve one or many records from a table.
+A table must be specified (FROM) as well as at least one column that you want to see the information from.
+An asterisk can be used as a catch-all.

 ### Q12 Conduct research into a web application (app) and answer the following parts:  a.
 List and describe the software used by the app.50-100 per part
 - b.
 Describe the hardware used to host the app.